maxr96/my-astro-site/src/content/posts/personal-project-tipps.md

 ---
-layout: ../../layouts/BlogPost.astro
 title: '7 Things to Consider When Working On a Personal Project'
 excerpt: 'Starting a personal project is a cool thing to do, but there are a lot of factors that can distract you from finishing your project.
 In this post, I collected 7 tips from my personal experience and I hope you can learn 📘 from my mistakes.'
 coverImage:
   src: '/personal-project-tipps/cover.webp'
-  width: 800px
+  width: 800
-  height: 418px
+  height: 418
 pubDate: 2022-09-26T22:33:00.001Z
-tags: 'Career Development, Learning'
+tags: ['Career Development', 'Learning']
 ---

 Starting a personal project is a cool thing to do, but there are a lot of factors that can distract you from finishing your project.
 I collected **7 tips** from my personal experience and I hope you can learn 📘 from my mistakes.